Brihadeeswarar Temple, Thanjavur: The Great Living Chola Temple

 Vimana (Tower)

-The vimana, also called the Rajarajeshwaram, is a 13-tiered structure that dominates the skyline.
-The single stone at the top, weighing around 80 tons, is believed to have been placed using an inclined plane stretching over several kilometers.
+The vimana, or the Rajarajeshwaram, is a 13-tiered tower that overwhelms the skyline.
+The single block on the top, weighing approximately 80 tons, is said to have been set in place using an inclined plane that extended for several kilometers.

 Nandi Statue

-The temple features a massive Nandi (bull) statue, carved out of a single stone.
-It is approximately 16 feet long and 13 feet high, symbolizing devotion to Lord Shiva.
+The temple contains a huge Nandi (bull) statue carved from a single piece of stone.
+It is about 16 feet in length and 13 feet in height, representing the dedication to Lord Shiva.

 Murals and Sculptures

-The temple boasts intricate carvings, sculptures, and murals that depict episodes from Hindu mythology, particularly stories of Lord Shiva, and Chola military conquests.
+The temple is adorned with delicate carvings, sculptures, and murals that represent scenes from Hindu mythology, especially scenes of Lord Shiva, and Chola battles.

 Granite Marvel